Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{team2024qwen2,guo2025deepseek,team2025kimi} have rapidly transformed natural language processing, and more recently multimodal large reasoning models (MLRMs)~\cite{xu2024llavacot,ming2025oceanr1,bai2025qwen25vl} are extending this revolution to vision–language tasks.
+Large language models (LLMs)~\cite{yang2024qwen2technicalreport,guo2025deepseek,team2025kimi} have rapidly transformed natural language processing, and more recently multimodal large reasoning models (MLRMs)~\cite{xu2024llavacot,ming2025oceanr1,bai2025qwen25vl} are extending this revolution to vision–language tasks.
 By integrating powerful language reasoning with visual understanding, MLRMs are becoming a cornerstone for cross-modal intelligence~\cite{huanglanguage}, with broad potential for advancing both research~\cite{wangpicture} and real-world applications~\cite{yin2024survey}.
-Despite these advances, a fundamental barrier — hallucinations — still remains~\cite{liu2024survey,wu2025combating}.
+Despite these advances, hallucinations~\cite{liu2024survey,wu2025combating} continue to pose a fundamental barrier to reliable multimodal reasoning.
 Existing models frequently generate conclusions that either conflict with the visual evidence or contradict their own reasoning chains~\cite{bai2024hallucination}.
 Such failures not only diminish the reliability of individual predictions but also erode trust in the reasoning process itself~\cite{ding2025citations}, posing serious obstacles for deploying MLRMs in high-stakes~\cite{sokolreasonable} domains where accountability and interpretability are crucial.

 For LLMs, hallucination phenomena are often attributed to limited knowledge coverage~\cite{huang2025survey} or decoding bias~\cite{rawte2023survey,ji2023survey}, and mitigation methods include retrieval-based correction~\cite{lewis2020retrieval}, contrastive decoding~\cite{chuang2023dola}, and self-consistency~\cite{madaan2023self}.
 In multimodal settings, the causes of hallucinations are more complex.
 The prevailing view is that they mainly stem from \textit{limited use of visual evidence}: MLRMs may overlook details during encoding or lose critical information during cross-modal alignment~\cite{guan2024hallusionbench,li2023pope}.
 As a result, most existing designs attempt to ``compensate for vision'' through stronger supervision~\cite{sun2023aligning,liu2023mitigating,xie2024v}, finer-grained alignment~\cite{peng2023kosmos,chen2023shikra}, or the use of external visual priors~\cite{zhao2025marine,kim2024exploiting}.
 While these approaches reduce hallucinations to some extent, they share a common assumption: \textit{the root cause lies mainly in under-utilized visual information}.